aws-amplify/amplify-swift/CONTRIBUTING.md

 ## Getting Started

-To get started with the Amplify Library for Swift, first make sure you have the latest version of Xcode installed.
+To get started with the Amplify Library for Swift, first make sure you have Xcode 13.4 or later installed.

 Then make sure you fork the project first and then clone it by running: